WEBSITE UNDER CONSTRUCTION

 Basically, I am pro-technology, advocating for the rapid advancement of innovation as a means to solve our most pressing challenges.
 By accelerating technological development, we can revolutionize healthcare, address environmental issues, enhance human capabilities, and so much more.
 Effective accelerationism is not about reckless progress; it's about harnessing technology thoughtfully and ethically to push humanity forward.

-Ultimately, being pro-technology means being pro-humanity.
+Ultimately, I think being pro-technology means being pro-humanity.

 CONTACT